How much does it cost to move interstate?

 If you don't have a large amount of furniture or items to move, we'd suggest considering getting a backloading service which can save you approximately 10-30% off your interstate move.

-- provide you with a written inventory of your items
+- Provide you with a written inventory of your items and make your own inventory to correlate with theirs

-- put up partitions in the truck to separate your belongings from other clients
+- Ensure they put up partitions in the truck to separate your belongings from other clients

 Other move costs you might not have thought of...